-Winning a James Beard award is no small feat, but it comes as no surprise that chef Colby Garrelts Bluestem took home the honor in 2013.
-His restaurant offers three different tasting menus ranging from three courses to seven—you’ll want to do one of these.
-Each course will blow you away with its delicate mix of simple ingredients and complex flavors.
-The menu changes often, so it’s worth a visit every trip.
+Winning a James Beard award is no small feat, but it’s no surprise that chef Colby Garrelts Bluestem took home the honor in 2013.
+The restaurant offers three different tasting menus, ranging from three courses to seven and that’s exactly what you want to order.
+Every course will blow you away with its delicate mix of simplicity and complexity.
+The menu changes often, so it’s worth paying a visit every few months.

-You can’t go to Kansas City and skip out on barbeque.
-We recommend getting the two-meat BBQ dinner with brisket and ribs so you can have a little taste of everything, but if you’re in the mood for a sandwich, you can’t pass on The Z-Man: a stack of brisket, smoke provolone and onion rings on a Kaiser roll.
-Just don’t plan on eating for quite a while after.
+You can’t go to Kansas City and skip out on BBQ and Joe’s is your very best bet for it.
+We recommend getting the two-meat BBQ dinner with brisket and ribs to be able to taste a little bit of everything.
+In the mood for a sandwich?
+Order the Z-Man: a stack of brisket, smoke provolone and onion rings on a Kaiser roll.
+Beware: you’re going to be very full.

 True foodies know that what Michael Corvino is doing at Corvino Supper Club is not to be missed.
-The dramatic restaurant offers two New American concepts: sit in the main dining room and order from a menu of several share plates, or steal a seat in the 18-seat tasting room where the kitchen becomes your theater.
-Watch as the team creates an unforgettable meal right before your eyes.
+The dramatic restaurant offers two concepts: sit in the main dining room and order from a number of shareable plates or steal a seat in the 18-seat tasting room where the kitchen becomes your theater.
+Watch as the team creates a meal you won’t forget right before your eyes

-The Rieger has been a part of Kansas City since 1915.
-Originally a hotel, today, it’s a bastion of classic dishes and fantastic cocktails; the menu changes seasonally, but you can rely on freshly made pastas and modern updates to classic dishes like a braised rabbit and pork chops.
-Meat-eaters take note: they often have a Porchetta big enough for the table to share.
+The Rieger has been a part of Kansas City in one form or another since 1915.
+Today, it’s a bastion of classic dishes and fantastic cocktails.
+The menu changes seasonally, but you can rely on freshly made pastas and modern updates to classic dishes, like a braised rabbit and pork chops.
+Meat eaters take note: they often have a porchetta big enough for the table to share.
 Get it.

-There are few things more beautiful than a freshly baked pizza from Il Lazzarone; its handbuilt wood fired ovens straight from Naples, Italy.
-Each pie cooks for just over 60 seconds, so you won’t have to wait long from the time you order to the time you’re digging into what may be the best pizza of your life.
-We recommend starting with the classic Margherita.
+There are few things more beautiful than a freshly baked pizza from Il Lazzarone’s hand-built wood fired ovens straight from Naples, Italy.
+Each pie cooks for just over 60 seconds, so you won’t have to wait long from the time you order to the time you’re digging into maybe the best pizza of your life.
+We recommend starting with the classic margherita.

-A relative newcomer to Kansas City, The Antler Room is an intimate, comfortable restaurant – the kind of place where you and your friends will spend two hours drinking wine and leisurely snacking—with a menu mixing international cuisine with Midwestern fare.
-It’s the kind of place that focuses on all the little things to make sure you have a great night out, from service to decor.
+A relative newcomer to Kansas City, The Antler Room is an intimate, comfortable restaurant – the kind of place where you and your friends will spend two hours drinking wine and eating – with a menu mixing international cuisine with Midwestern fare.
+It’s the kind of place that focuses on all the little things, from service to decor, to make sure you have a great night out.

-If there’s one thing Midwestern restaurants do well, it’s serving the comfort food you crave in a comfortable setting, and Rye is a shining example of that.
-Enjoy a cocktail while you snack on BBQ rub dusted pork rinds; follow it up with burnt ends and sourdough toast or half of their famous fried chicken.
-Every city needs a Rye—but only Kansas City has one.
+If there’s one thing Midwestern restaurants do well, it’s serving food you want to eat in a nice but comfortable setting, and Rye is a shining example of that.
+Enjoy a cocktail while you snack on BBQ rub dusted pork rinds; follow it up with burnt ends and sourdough toast or half of the famous fried chicken.
+Every city needs a Rye, but only Kansas City has one.

 With so many BBQ joints in town, Q39 had to find a way to separate itself from the pack.
 The solution?
-Serve great BBQ, of course, but add chef-driven apps, sides and entrees cooked over the wood fire.
+Serve great BBQ, but add chef-driven apps, sides and entrées cooked over wood fire.
 The smoked fried chicken with chipotle BBQ will make your knees shake and the pork belly and sausage corn dogs will make you weep with joy.
 Q39, we love you.

-If you’re looking for an impressive spot to take special someone(s) for dinner, you need a table at Gram & Dun.
+If you’re looking for an impressive spot to take guests to for dinner or a spellbinding brunch, head to Gram & Dun.
 The restaurant itself is gorgeous and the food is chef-driven but approachable, with dishes like loaded baked potato gnocchi and coffee-crusted ribeye.
-When the weather is nice, make sure to ask for a seat on the twinkle-lit patio – it might very well be the best in town.
+When the weather is nice, make sure to ask for a seat on the patio – it might very well be the best in town.

-Happy Gillis calls themselves a cozy cafe and hangout, and we’re inclined to agree – though it’s much more than that.
+Happy Gillis calls itself a cozy café and hangout, and we’re inclined to agree – though it’s much more than that.
 Everyone in Kansas City knows it’s the spot to go for casual and delicious breakfast treats, salads and sandwiches.
-Go with a friend, snag an order of biscuits and gravy and their drool-worthy breakfast sandwich and share.
-Be ready to wait in line if you go on a weekend, though (it’s worth it).
+Go with a friend, snag an order of biscuits and gravy and the drool-worthy breakfast sandwich.
+Be ready to wait in line if you go on a weekend… it’s worth it, promise.

 Most sandwich shops pride themselves on their huge menus, but not Pigwich.
-To them, less is more, so here you can choose from just five standards, including their namesake Pigwich (smoked pork, slaw and bbq sauce), plus the daily special, and every one is a winner.
+Here, less is more.
+Choose between five standards, including the namesake Pigwich, plus the daily special.
 Nursing a Saturday morning hangover with their porchetta sandwich is a pro KC eater move.

-Every city has that one diner or burger joint that’s been around since the dawn of time.
-For Kansas City, that place is Town Topic Hamburgers.
-Step into this time machine and head back to the quaint 1950s for all your classic favorites: eggs and hash browns, chili, hot dogs, milkshakes and, obviously, hamburgers.
-Smashed thin and cooked until crispy, a double or triple cheeseburger is the way to go.
+Every city has that one diner/burger joint that’s been around since the dawn of time.
+In Kansas City, that is Town Topic Hamburgers.
+Step into this time machine and head back to the quaint 1950s for all your classic favorites: eggs and hashbrowns, chili, hot dogs, milkshakes and, obviously, hamburgers.
+Smashed thin and cooked until crispy, you’re probably going to want a double or triple cheeseburger.
 Don’t worry, no one will judge you.